Left to its own devices, WordPress (WP) can be a slow & cumbersome old hector. Thankfully there’s a bunch of things we can do to resolve this.

 This also includes social media activity.

-* We have several hosting options, depending on your website performance needs...... see our hosting options for more details
+* We have several website hosting options, depending on your sites performance needs...... see our hosting options for more details

-As an experienced agency providing specialist Bedford Web Design, we cover not only the local area, but also; Hitchin, Northampton, Milton Keynes, Luton, Hitchin, etc.
+As an experienced agency providing specialist web design, we cover not only the local Bedford area, but also; Hitchin, Northampton, Milton Keynes, Luton, Hitchin and everywhere in between.

 Additionally, we also have clients nationwide across the UK who choose Deeho as their website development consultants because we specialise in making their websites work for them.